 The shredded carrots bring moisture and natural sweetness, while the oats and spices give these cookies that old-fashioned, bake-sale charm.
 It’s the kind of dough that feels familiar the moment you stir it.

-In a medium bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt.
-These spices are what give the carrot cake cookies recipe that cozy, familiar warmth we all love.
+Grab a medium bowl and whisk together flour, baking soda, cinnamon, nutmeg, and salt.
+The smell when you add that cinnamon?
+Pure magic.
+These spices are what give your carrot cake cookies recipe that warm, cozy flavor that makes people close their eyes on the first bite.

 Step 3: Cream the Butter and Sugars